12 Best Places to Stay in Thailand for Families in 2026

 • Mid-range floating bungalows with great views and friendly staff.

-Key Takeaways: Best Places in Thailand for Families
+Cheap Places to Stay in Thailand for Families

-• Koh Samui and Phuket are great for beach lovers with young kids
+• Koh Samui and Phuket work best for easy beach holidays.

-• Chiang Mai and Pai are perfect for a slower pace and nature
+• Chiang Mai and Pai are ideal for culture and cooler weather.

 • Every place in this list is based on our personal experience—no fluff, just real family travel